edmondsb/CodingGuidelines/docs/coding/csharp.md

 - :grey_question: CONSIDER: using the same casing on a property's backing field as that used in the property, distinguishing the backing field with an "_" prefix.
 Do not, however, use two underscores; identifiers beginning with two underscores are reserved for the use of t.
 - :no_entry: AVOID: naming fields with camelCase.
 - :heavy_check_mark: DO: name properties with PascalCase.
-- :heavy_check_mark: DO: use PascalCasing and an â€œIâ€ prefix for interface names.
+- :heavy_check_mark: DO: use PascalCasing and an "I" prefix for interface names.

 ### Namespaces
 - :heavy_check_mark: DO: prefix namespace names with a company name to prevent namespaces from different companies having the same name.